Visual Template Inference for Data Extraction from Documents: Introduction

-Unfortunately, data extraction from real-world templatized documents is challenging because of complex layouts.
-Templatized documents often contain a mix of blocks with different visual patterns (table or key-value).
-The documents in Figure~\ref{fig:police-example} and Figure~\ref{fig:invoice} consist of both table and key-value portions.
-Each pattern requires a distinct approach for extracting the corresponding data.
-For example, in a table block, fields are typically arranged in the first row (e.g., $\{$\code{Date}, \code{Number}, ...$\}$), with corresponding values in each column.
-In contrast, a key-value block usually places the field and its value horizontally within a row (e.g., Gender and FEMALE).
-Visual cues implicitly signal relationships between fields and values.
+\topic{\rthree{Document data extraction is still a pain point}} Intuitively, the sheer heterogeneity of templatized documents presents challenges for automated approaches.
+Templatized documents typically contain a mix of tabular and key-value blocks.
+Figure~\ref{fig:police-example} shows an example from police complaint records from our collaborators\anonymous{\footnote{Actual name replaced for anonymity.}}{ Big Local News at Stanford University}; here, record 1 and 2 are visually similar because they were generated using the same template.
+This example, as in the invoice example in Figure~\ref{fig:invoice}, contains table and key-value blocks, with each requiring a distinct approach for data extraction.
+In a table block, fields are in the first row (e.g., $\{$\code{Date}, \code{Number}, ...$\}$ in Figure~\ref{fig:police-example}), with corresponding values in each column.
+A key-value block usually places fields and their corresponding values horizontally within a row (e.g., \code{Gender} and \code{Female}).
 Furthermore, different data blocks may be arranged in a nested structure.
-In Figure~\ref{fig:invoice}, several small tables (e.g., blocks $B_3$ and $B_4$) are nested within a larger table, block $B_2$.
-Additionally, documents often include headers, footers, and free text---while these elements may not be part of the template, they are often important and need to be extracted alongside the structured data.
+In Figure~\ref{fig:invoice}, multiple small tables (e.g., $B_3$ and $B_4$) are nested within a larger table, $B_2$.
+Thus, to interpret each document, {\bf \em we need to reason about vertical alignment} {\em (of column names with corresponding values per record in a table)}, as well as {\bf \em horizontal alignment} {\em (of values per column associated with the same record for a table, or of keys and their corresponding co-located values in a key-value block)}.